-ATEXWhat is Atex?
+What is Atex?

 ATEX is the common name given to the EU directive 94/9/EC, Equipment and Protective Systems intended for use in Potentially Explosive Atmospheres.

-The word ATEX is derived from the French "ATmospheres EXplosibles".
+The word ATEX is derived from the French "ATmospheres EXplosibles.

 What is the intent of the ATEX Directive?

 To enable the free trading of ATEX products within the European Economic Area by removing the need for separate documentation and testing for each individual European market.
 Manufacturers may use a single CE mark on their products to show compliance with this (and any other relevant) Directive.
+See our page on CE marking for further discussion on CE marks.

 What does ATEX apply to?